noamboy2006/loginManager/README.md

 # loginManager
-just some login manager with mysql... actually mysql practice.
+just some login manager with sqlite.
 LOL